4144414D/pytruecrypt/README.md

 Truecrypt volume parsing library by Gareth Owen, University of Portsmouth

 Current status:
-- Dumps decrypted header
+- Decrypts header (can dump raw decrypted header)
 - Decodes header fields
-- Dumps decrypted first sector
+- Can dump any decrypted sector
 - Mounts volume on linux using device mapper
 - Easy to use - see example and source code for API

 TODO:
 - add more options

-Example usage:
+PREREQUISITES:
+You must have pycrypto installed (python-pycryptopp on most distros)

+DOCUMENTATION:

+Very little as the code is compact.
+See the example, and pytruecrypt.py - the comments show how to use it.

+EXAMPLE USAGE:

 See example.py - it will try to decrypt and mount volume on linux